-U -1 chapter i The 5 big teermology revolutions affecting basinesses like yours 08 Chapter 2 - You've got a business plan.
-Do you have an IT strategy?
-12 Chapter 3 - Why business owners & managers switch IT partners 20 Chapter 4 - Protect the most important thing in your business 25 Chapter 5 - Why you should be highly sceptical of all IT support companies 30 Chapter 6 - What every IT support company wishes you knew about IT 36 Chapter 7 - How to help your internal IT people, if you have them 40 Chapter 8 - About Global Z-Data 42 Chapter 9 - What will typically happen during your first 90 days 46 Chapter 10 - What to do next
+- 04 Chapter 1 The 5 big technology revolutions affecting businesses like yours - 08 Chapter 2 You've got a business plan.
+Do you have an IT strategy? - 12 Chapter 3 Why business owners & managers switch IT partners - 20 Chapter 4 Protect the most important thing in your business - 24 Chapter 5 Why you should be highly sceptical of all IT support companies - 30 Chapter 6 What every IT support company wishes you knew about IT - 36 Chapter 7 How to help your internal IT people, if you have them - 40 Chapter 8 About Global Z-Data - 42 Chapter 9 What will typically happen during your first 90 days - 46 Chapter 10 What to do next

-Chanter 1 - The 5 hig technology revolutions affecting hysinesses like yours
+The 5 big technology revolutions affecting businesses like yours